ricklupton/ipysankeywidget/README.md

 v0.2.4
 =======

+- Ipysankeywidget can now be installed using conda
 - Add events for clicking on nodes and links: `on_node_clicked` and `on_link_clicked`.
 These replace the `on_selected` event.
 - Change figure size using Layout object: